This post may contain affiliate links. You pay the same and I get a small commission. /em>

 · WRITING FOCUS WEEK 8 – Make a story plan and write a personal narrative

 WHY EXPLICIT INSTRUCTION FOR WRITING?

 Explicit instruction (also called direct instruction) works for all writers…not just the stronger ones.
 It’s a strategy that allows teachers to scaffold learning by giving structured, sequenced lessons targeting specific skills or standards.
 It’s teacher-led with a gradual release of responsibility to students.
 This method truly allows all students to succeed.

 If you are thinking, that doesn’t sound like Writer’s Workshop, you’re right.
 It’s not.
 Years ago, we implemented Writer’s Workshop in our classrooms, but it didn’t work for us… or our students.

 The biggest problem was that it was very difficult to manage and keep students on track.
 It was also a planning nightmare trying to find mini-lessons to match our students’ diverse needs.
 And to make matters worse, when we gave mini-lessons students didn’t necessarily practice the targeted skill because they were at a different stage of the writing process.

 We decided to put structure and intentionality into our teaching.
 We clearly state what students will be working on, give thoughtful instruction through modeling and discussion, and provide time to practice as we observe and guide.
 It is so simple to manage and gives students the support they need.
 The result?
-Student writing like we’ve never seen.
+Student writing as we’ve never seen.
 This method truly works!